t0mk/dosk/README.md

 If you have running container and you want to have a shell in it for checking stuff, then you might appreciate this script which allows to connect to a container by mathcing substring in docker ps output.

-If you run it witouht parameters, you will get shell in the latest run container.
+E.g. `denter fe` will open you an interactive bash in a container with ID fe[...].
+If you run only `denter`, you will get bash in the latest run container.
+If you have several containers running and only one of them has name or image called "drupal", you can connect to it by `denter drup`.